 Laura Zalazar (she/her/ella) is a PhD student in the Spanish Linguistics program.

 Laura Zalazar (she/her/ella) is a PhD student in the Spanish Linguistics program.
 Originally from Buenos Aires, Argentina and prior to becoming a doctoral graduate student, Laura graduated with a BA in Teaching English as a Foreign Language.
 In 2018, Laura was awarded a Fulbright Foreign Language Teaching Assistantship grant that took her to teach Spanish in the US.
 She went to Amherst College, Massachusetts, where she was both a Teaching Assistant of Spanish and a cultural ambassador.
-In 2021, she received a Master of Arts degree in Spanish a Second or Bilingual Language from Michigan State University (MSU).
+In 2021, she received a Master of Arts degree in Spanish as a Second or Bilingual Language from Michigan State University (MSU).
 At MSU, she taught introductory and intermediate Spanish courses and during the AY 2020-2021, she worked as the Graduate Assistant coordinating the MSU Spanish Writing Center.
 Laura is primarily interested in second language learning.
-Her research interests include Instructed Language Learning (ILL), second language development with a focus on reading and writing, bi/multilingualism, and language assessment.
-Outside of academia, Laura enjoys listening to music, biking and spending time with friends.
+Her research interests include Instructed Language Learning (ILL), second language development with a focus on reading and writing, and language assessment.
+Outside of academia, Laura enjoys listening to music, biking, and spending time with friends.

 Choose Your Term

 We are transitioning to a new system for applications to the Spring 2019 term and later.
 Please select the term of your application: